 Procida ferry: schedules and tickets

 Interested in traveling to Procida by ferry?
-There are plenty of daily sailings from mainland Italy (Naples, Sorrento and Pozzuoli) and the island of Ischia.
+There are plenty of daily sailings from mainland Italy (Naples, Sorrento, Salerno, Amalfi, Positano, Monte di Procida, and Pozzuoli) and the islands of Ischia and Capri.

-Ferry routes to Procida are operated by 5 companies: SNAV, Alilauro, Caremar, Medmar and Gestour.
+Ferry routes to Procida are operated by 7 companies: SNAV, Alilauro, Alicost, Ippocampo, Caremar, Medmar, and Gestour.
 There are both ferries and hydrofoils available, depending on your point of departure and the company you’re traveling with.

 Here, you can read detailed information about the available connections to Procida:

-- Naples - Procida ferry: the route from Naples to Procida is available with about 20 daily crossings.
-The ride usually lasts about 1 hour and 30 minutes, depending on the type of vessel you’ve chosen.
+- Naples - Procida ferry: the ferry route from Naples to Procida is usually available with more than 20 daily crossings.
+The ride usually lasts from 30 minutes to 1.5 hours, depending on the type of vessel you’ve chosen.
+Keep in mind that ferries depart from both the Beverello and Calata Porta di Massa Pier.

-- Sorrento - Procida ferry: there are usually 2 daily connections from Sorrento to Procida that last about 40 minutes.
-The route is active from April to October, available on Tuesdays, Thursdays, Saturdays and Sundays.
+- Sorrento - Procida ferry: there are usually 3-7 weekly ferries from Sorrento to Procida that last from 40 minutes to around 2 hours.
+The route is normally active from May to September.

-- Pozzuoli - Procida ferry: there are about 20 daily sailings from Pozzuoli to Procida that last 20-40 minutes.
-There are usually more crossings available in summer.
+- Pozzuoli - Procida ferry: there are usually around 20 daily ferries from Pozzuoli to Procida that last 20-40 minutes.

-- Ischia - Procida ferry: the route from Ischia to Procida is seasonal, with about 15 daily connections.
-The duration of the route is about 15-25 minutes, depending on the company and type of vessel you’re traveling with.
+- Ischia - Procida ferry: the ferry route from Ischia to Procida is seasonal, with about 20 daily connections.
+The duration of the route is about 15-40 minutes, depending on the company and type of vessel you’re traveling with.
+Ferries depart from both Ischia Porto and Casamicciola.

 You can also take a look at our Map of ferries, discover all ferry crossings to Procida and start planning your trip easily and quickly!